texastribune/styleguides/newtribunestyle.md

 Sass
 ----

-CSS is written in Sass in .scss files.
+CSS is written in Sass.
+It's preferred that the Sass be .sass files.

 Naming Conventions
 ------------------